pklosko/AirQmonitor/README.md

 '-------'-----'                             '----------'---------'
 ```

-Memo: SCL and SDA lines are OPEN DRAIN.
+Note: SCL and SDA lines are OPEN DRAIN.
 They should be connected to external pull-up resistors (E.g. R=10kOhm)

 #### Multiple I2C Interfaces @ RPi